 All terrain Tramper at Godolphin

-The brand new all terrain Tramper allows greater mobility for all to explore the historic garden and grounds at Godolphin.
+The all-terrain Tramper allows greater mobility for all to explore the historic garden and grounds at Godolphin.
 In partnership with Countryside Mobility, the Tramper has been supplied by Heritage Ability, a heritage lottery funded project to make heritage sites more accessible.
 Tramper users will be able to explore the medieval garden and atmospheric grounds with ease, all year round.

 A tramper is an electric all-terrain mobility scooter designed specifically to cover rough ground and grass safely.
 It can go up and down slopes, over bumps and tree roots, through shallow puddles, mud and soft ground.